azampagl/kohana-compress/README.md

 * If you don't have java on your web server (shared hosting), use the Closure Compiler Service and cssmin.
 * Dependencies matter!
 Make sure to place things like jquery.js before jquery.ui.js; array('jquery.js', jquery.ui.js').
-* If you switch 'gc' on/off, make sure to clean the cache (application/cache and wherever the compressed files are being stored) before execution.
+* If you switch 'gc' on/off, make sure to clean the cache (application/cache and wherever the compressed files are being stored, i.e. DOCROOT/media/cache) before execution.

 ## Links